Horrible: Video Game Generations

 - Where's Waldo? for the NES.
 The appalling graphics are inexcusable because the point of the game is to see where Waldo is.
 To add insult to injury, the real Waldo is sometimes wearing different colors.
 The levels that don't consist of finding Waldo are just as terrible, especially the subway level.
 In it, you had to reach Waldo by entering through tunnels.
 The board is randomly generated, meaning that sometimes, the whole level becomes Unwinnable by Mistake.

 - While Winter Games is a classic on other systems, the NES version is an infamously bad Porting Disaster.
 The game has a terrible menu, the graphics are crap, and the music is ear-grating.
-The game only has four minigames (Hot Dog Aerials, Speed Skating, The Bobsled, Figure Skating) compared to the Atari 2600 version.
+The game only lets the player compete in four (Hot Dog Aerials, Speed Skating, The Bobsled, Figure Skating) compared to the Atari 2600 version, which had seven.
 The gameplay is sluggish to the point of being unplayable due to its unforgiving amounts of Fake Difficulty stemming from Trial-and-Error Gameplay that gives zero clue as to what to do, and counter-intuitive controls.
 Worst of all, the game wasn't even developed by Epyx themselvesnote This version was a failure and was panned by both critics and players upon release, and is considered among the worst games available for the NES.
 It's little wonder why The Angry Video Game Nerd reviewed the game for his Christmas episode in 2009 and even actually destroyed the game cartridge with fire.